hapijs/jwt/API.md

 };

-// Get response of a succesful verification
+// Get response of a successful verification

 const validResponse = verifyToken(decodedToken, 'some_shared_secret');